TZstatsADS/Fall2018-Proj1-wz2409/README.md

 Term: Fall 2018

-+ Projec title: Lorem ipsum dolor sit amet
++ Project title: Happy Moments: Does important events produce longer happiness?
-+ This project is conducted by [your name]
++ This project is conducted by Wanyi Zheng

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] In order to analyze this dataset HappyDB, there are three parts in the report.
+First part provides overall information about this dataset, especially in the different kinds, reflection period and predicted categories.
+Second part, looking at these categories in  more details.
+Wordclouds are provides to answer the topic question.
+The final part use topic model approach, LDA, to support the reasons that why important events produce longer happiness by heatmaps.
+In addition, beside the topic questions, there are some special finds in this reports as well.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.